This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit ucp.dot.ca.gov

 Under the CUCP, a business applies to one certifying agency and, once approved, is automatically recognized as a certified DBE or ACDBE by all 400+ USDOT recipient agencies in California — including Caltrans, every transit district, airport, city, and county that receives federal transportation funds.

 The CUCP also maintains the statewide DBE database at caltrans.dbesystem.com, where prime contractors search for certified DBE subcontractors.
+See our step-by-step directory search guide for all three free search tools.

 How the CUCP Works